The 8-Minute Rule Explained: How a Single Mistake Can Cost PT Clinics Over $10K Monthly

 Now add in:

 You don’t need a checklist; you need a comprehensive strategy to ensure compliance and safeguard your revenue.
-Because fixing 8-Minute Rule issues isn’t about reminding staff to track time better; it’s about overhauling your billing process to accurately reflect the real-time value your clinic provides.
+Fixing 8-Minute Rule issues isn’t just about reminding staff to track time better; it’s about overhauling your billing process to accurately reflect the real-time value your clinic provides.

 Final Take: The 8-Minute Rule Is the Gatekeeper